How to Solve Xbox One WiFi Connection Problems!

 - You're not plugged in

 Depending on the error message you are getting, the solution to your Xbox One connection issues will be different.
-Have a look at this full list of network connection error solutions.

 Unable to Connect to Xbox Live